 To continue to compete in a fast-paced, global digital economy, Canada is right now modernizing its payments infrastructure.
-A major part of that effort is the Real-Time Rail (RTR), a national payments processing system that will enable fast, data-rich payments — giving governments and businesses of all sizes the ability to move meaningful sums of money instantly and with certainty.
+A major part of that effort is the Real-Time Rail (RTR), a national payments processing system that will enable faster, data-rich payments — giving governments and businesses of all sizes the ability to move meaningful sums of money instantly and with certainty.

 Interac is working with Payments Canada to help build the RTR, leveraging the technology behind the Interac e-Transfer service, which is currently used by millions of Canadians every day.
 Once live, the RTR will provide the Canadian economy with new digital payment tools to grow.
-For a deeper dive into what it all means, Interac Reports recently held a conversation between Kirkland Morris, Vice President, Enterprise Initiatives and External Affairs at Interac Corp., and Janet Lalonde, Senior Director, Real-Time Rail at Payments Canada.
+For a deeper dive into what it all means, Interac In The Know recently held a conversation between Kirkland Morris, Vice President, Enterprise Initiatives and External Affairs at Interac Corp., and Janet Lalonde, Senior Director, Real-Time Rail at Payments Canada.

-Why is payments modernization so important to begin with?
+Why are faster payments and payments modernization so important to begin with?

 Janet Lalonde, Payments Canada: Modernization is going to strengthen Canada’s competitive position, in particular through faster payments.
 They’re a global trend.
 We have to keep pace.
 These improvements are also going to strengthen the safety and soundness of our core systems.
 They’re going to facilitate innovation and competition and promote a stronger Canadian economy.

 Let’s talk specifically about the RTR component of modernization.
-Why does Canada need real-time payments?
+Why do Canadian businesses need to adopt faster payments?

 Kirkland Morris, Interac: Canada has been at the forefront of consumer payments innovation, we were super early adopters of debit cards and the related technologies there.
 We’ve been eager adopters and voracious users of money transfer through Interac e-Transfer and other products.
 But particularly in the corporate world, there is room for improvement.
 Larger businesses in particular still have a lot of reliance on some legacy payment methods.